ndoum/CSE110/README.md

 ### General coding standards:
 - Create small and specific branches, preferably branched off of master.
 - Constantly pull your branch's base branch to stay up to date with other people's changes.
-- Test your code on the `dev` branch before creating a pull request to merge your code into `master`.
+- Test your code on the `dev` branch before creating a pull request to merge your code into your branch's base branch.
   - `dev` will constantly be pulling from `master`, so testing your code on `dev` should prevent bugs from getting on `master`.
   - Once you have tested your code on the `dev` branch, create a pull request (PR) to merge your branch into its base branch and send it other group members to be reviewed.
     - Who and how many people you send it to should depend on the significance of your code.